xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ### Changing the frame size

   - Changing the packet length to 800: traffic drops
-  - Packets doesnt match any ACE resulting in traffic drop
   - Modifying the frame size to 800 doesnt match any of the ACE's
-  - For the traffic to match we need to configure an ACE with packet length 800-22 = 778 bytes
+  - For the traffic to match we need to configure an ACE with packet length 800-22 = 778 bytes, due to the reason stated above.

 ![TrafficDrop.png]({{site.baseurl}}/images/TrafficDrop.png)